 You will receive a wristband which you must keep on you at all times – all wristbands will be checked on entering / leaving the campsite and at the entrances / exits to the festival site.

 Even though you can leave and return to the camp site as you wish, please note that alcohol can only be brought in on your first entry to the campsite.

 The car park is located very near to the campsite.
-No traffic is allowed on the campsite, but transporting gear will be easy.
+No traffic is allowed on the campsite.

 Tickets will be available at the festival Box Office as listed above, and online.
 Online sales remain open through the festival as well.
 Paper tickets will be available at several promotional events prior to the festival